Top 50 HTML Interview Questions and Answers

 41. What are web components, and how do they differ from custom HTML elements?

-Web components are a set of web platform APIs that allow developers to create reusable and encapsulated custom HTML elements.
+Web components are a powerful set of web platform APIs that allow developers to create reusable and encapsulated custom HTML elements.
 They consist of four main technologies:

 1. Custom Elements